BarkhaTharani/OrderInfoWebApi/README.md

 D:\Github-Workspace\OrderInformationWebApi\src\OrderService\Resources
 and serializes it in xml form and saves the generated xml to above path.

-The Api has two following endpoints to get order details from generated xml file, order details are exponsed in JSON form.
+The Api has following endpoints to get order details from generated xml file, order details are exponsed in JSON form.

 1. HTTP GET - Get order details of all orders.
 2. HTTP GET - Get order details of an order by OrderNumber.
+3. HTTP POST - Parse and create Xml file.